 - They’re picked early in summer, giving Queensland Fruit Fly little time to get established and ruin your crop

-- Cherries get very few diseases – in very wet years we’ve had tiny amounts of brown rot, but even then, haven’t needed to spray any organic fungicides.
-In fact, there are no diseases that we routinely spray cherries for
+- Cherries get very few diseases.
+In very wet years we’ve had tiny amounts of brown rot, but even then, haven’t needed to spray any organic fungicides.
+In fact, there are no diseases that we routinely spray cherries for.

 - The fruit is incredibly good for you.
-Cherries contain potassium, calcium, vitamin C, copper and manganese.
-They are also a good source of fibre, anti-oxidants and anti-inflammatory compounds
+Cherries contain potassium, calcium, vitamin C, copper, and manganese.
+They are also a good source of fibre, antioxidants, and anti-inflammatory compounds.

 - They’re ripe and ready for Christmas—and they make great gifts